 School Liaison Officer

-The School Liaison Officer (SLO) works to connect commanders, educators and parents.
-They serve as the subject matter experts for K-12 education issues.
+The School Liaison Officer (SLO) works to connect commanders, educators, and parents.
+They serve as subject matter experts for K-12 education issues.
 The SLO's primary function is to provide transition support to DoD-eligible families with school-age children to ensure smooth transitions between schools and positive educational experiences.
-The SLO can provide numerous resources to assist families, educators and commands in their efforts to create positive and supportive educational environments for military children.
+The SLO can provide numerous resources to assist families, educators, and commands in their efforts to create positive and supportive educational environments for military children.

 Navy School Liaison Officers Provide Seven Core Services to Assist Families: